 Both Child Trust Funds and Junior ISAs let you save or invest for your little one in a tax-efficient way, because they keep the government’s hands off any gains your child makes.
 Child Trust Funds were introduced back in April 2005 to help parents give their child a financial head-start in life.
 Six years later, they were replaced by replaced by Junior ISAs in a bid to simplify the system – although you can still transfer a Child Trust Fund between providers, and you can still pay into an existing one, as long as you don’t go over the yearly limit.

-The Child Trust Fund and Junior ISA annual allowance is exactly the same, at £4,368.
+The Child Trust Fund and Junior ISA annual allowance is exactly the same at £9,000 (subject to change).
 One of the major benefits of both types of account is that every penny you put in belongs to your little angel and can only be accessed by them when they turn 18.
 Where the accounts differ is what happens when your child turns 18.
 A Junior ISA will automatically turn into an adult ISA, giving them the opportunity to carry on saving or investing, whereas a Child Trust Fund will simply pay them the balance, leaving them to decide what to do next.

 What are the differences between Child Trust Funds and Junior ISAs?

 Part of the complexity with Child Trust Funds comes from the fact there are three types – Cash, Shares and Stakeholder – each with various rules and implications for the saver.
 Junior ISAs were designed to be more straightforward, with just two kinds available – a Junior Cash ISA and a Junior Stocks and Shares ISA.
 Parents can choose to open just one, or one each of these two types of Junior ISA.